sonova/oauth2-spring-boot-starter/README.md

 property in the application.properties file.
 ### Change version of Spring Security Oauth library
-Within your maven project pom.xml file, define the following property to use the appropriate Oauth library needed by this library to work:
+Within your maven project pom.xml file, define the following properties to use the appropriate Oauth2 and JWT library needed by this library to work:

-    <spring-security-oauth.version>2.0.14.RELEASE</spring-security-oauth.version>
+    <spring-security-oauth.version>2.2.0.RELEASE</spring-security-oauth.version>
+    <spring-security-jwt.version>1.0.8.RELEASE</spring-security-jwt.version>